stanislavin/telegram-budget-bot/QWEN.md

 - Updated .gitignore to exclude sensitive and temporary files
 - Added test coverage reporting functionality
 - Fixed currency defaulting issue: now properly defaults to RSD when no currency is specified
+- Fixed daily expense summary scheduler to support multiple users
-- All tests are now passing (78 tests with 93% coverage)
+- All tests are now passing (80 tests with 93% coverage)

 ## How to Run Tests